 - Giveaway Tracker — I don’t run giveaways regularly on this blog and when I do, I’m typically only sponsoring one, not actually buying and sending out the product myself.
 However, if you have many giveaways at a time on a regular basis, a giveaway tracker makes it easy to keep the winner’s information on hand and be aware of whether you still need to send the product out or not.
 Really, it keeps all your giveaway ducks in a row :)

 - Shipping Tracker — This is something that I just think everyone, blogger or not, should have.
 I don’t know a single person–except for maybe great aunt Mildred–who doesn’t order things online.
-People are prone to forgetting the things they order online and it can be helpful to have a place to write down your order, where you ordered it from, and when it’s supposed to arrive.
+People are prone to forget the things they order online and it can be helpful to have a place to write down your order, where you ordered it from, and when it’s supposed to arrive.

 - End of Post Checklist — There are so many steps to take after you schedule your blog post.
 This checklist (that I have hanging on my wall above my computer) makes sure you do everything you can to optimize your post, making it more appealing, noticeable and gain more traffic.